r-trigo/jekyll-blog/_drafts/how-to-build-a-fault-tolerant-postgresql-cluster.md

 This role was built according to the `repmgr` documentation and it might be the most complex role, as it needs to:
 - run some commands as root and others as Postgres;
 - stop services between reconfigurations;
-- have different tasks for primary, standby, and support [witness][9] role configuration, in case you want to have witnesses in your cluster (just assign `role: witness`)
+- have different tasks for primary, standby, and support [witness][9] role configuration (in case you want node3 to also be a standby node, just assign `role: standby` in Vagrantfile `ansible.host_vars`)

 ```yaml
 - name: Register primary node